Uzlopak/blog/case.md

 ### The Feature Request: Limit the download speed of requests

-On 29th of April user Uriel29 created an issue in @fastify/fastify-rate-limit, regarding the possibilty to limit the download speed of requests.
+On 29th of April user Uriel29 created an issue in @fastify/fastify-rate-limit, regarding the possibility to limit the download speed of requests.
 This feature was not implemented yet in fastify-rate-limit and mcollina labeled the issue as `enhancement` and highly appreciated if that solution would be implemented.